Domiziana Turcatti DPhil in Migration Studies & Convenor, Oxford Migration and Mobility Network

 Turcatti, D., & Montero-Sieburth, M. (2020).
 An in-depth review of the literature on ‘best practices’ for the prevention of early school leaving in schools with intercultural contexts.
 International Association for Intercultural Education.

 Turcatti, D., & Assaraf, K. (2018).
-The experiences of the Latin American clients of LADPP: Identifying what works & the interventions needed to enhance the well-being and quality of life of LADPP’s clients.
+The experiences of the Latin American clients of LADPP: Identifying what works & the interventions needed to enhance the wellbeing and quality of life of LADPP’s clients.
 Latin American Disabled People’s Project.